Skip to content

 }

-# Cache security context
+# Cache security context for performance optimization

 self.security_context_cache[user.user_id] = security_context